stivale/stivale/STIVALE2.md

 character that moves the cursor over the previous character on screen.

 All other expansions on this basic set of features are implementation specific.

+Limine, the reference stivale2 implementation, supports a Linux console compatible terminal, which is a superset of a VT100 compatible terminal.

 #### Modules structure tag